 - cpp_poa_genie.tcl reads IDL code and generates C++ source files that you can compile into a working application. - cpp_poa_op.tcl generates the C++ signatures of specified operations and attributes and writes them to a file.
 You can use this genie on new or changed interfaces, then update existing source code with the generated signatures.

-Note: Orbix Mainframe does not support the code generation toolkit and distributed genies.
+Note: OS/390, both native and UNIX system services, do not support the code generation toolkit and distributed genies.

 Starting Development Projects